upf-gti/performs/docs/InstructionsBML.md

     "end": 0.4,

     "handConstellation": true,
-    //Location of the hand in the specified hand (or dominant hand) "srcFinger": "2", // 1,2,3,4,5.
-If the location does not use a finger, do not include this "srcLocation": "PAD", // string from hand locations (although no forearm, elbow, upperarm are valid inputs here) "srcSide": "BACK", // ULNAR, RADIAL, PALMAR, BACK
+    //Location of the hand in the specified hand (or dominant hand).
+Attributes should only be included if necessary "srcFinger": "2", // 1,2,3,4,5.
+If the location does not use a finger, do not include this "srcLocation": "PAD", // string from hand locations (although no forearm, elbow, upperarm are valid inputs here) "srcSide": "BACK", // ULNAR, RADIAL, PALMAR, BACK.
+The location "TIP" does not need any side and the attribute should not be included

-    //Location of the hand in the unspecified hand (or non dominant hand) "dstFinger": "2", // 1,2,3,4,5.
-If the location does not use a finger, do not include this "dstLocation": "BASE", // string from hand locations or arm locations "dstSide": "PALMAR", // ULNAR, RADIAL, PALMAR, BACK
+    //Location of the hand in the unspecified hand (or non dominant hand).
+Attributes should only be included if necessary "dstFinger": "2", // 1,2,3,4,5.
+If the location does not use a finger, do not include this "dstLocation": "BASE", // string from hand locations or arm locations "dstSide": "PALMAR", // ULNAR, RADIAL, PALMAR, BACK.
+The location "TIP" does not need any side and the attribute should not be included

     "hand": "DOMINANT", // if hand=="BOTH", both hand will try to reach each other, meeting in the middle.
 Otherwise, only the specified hand will move towards the unspecified hand.

     // optionals
+    // second attributes.
+The middle point is computed between the second attributes and their main counterparts.
+    "secondSrcFinger":   "2",
+    "secondSrcLocation": "MID",
+    "secondSrcSide":     "BACK",
+	"secondDstFinger":   "2",
+    "secondDstLocation": "PAD",
+    "secondDstSide":     "BACK",

     "distance": 0, //[-ifinity,+ifninity] where 0 is touching and 1 is the arm size.
 Distance between endpoints.
     "distanceDirection": "L", // string, combination of 6 directions.
 If not provided, defaults to horizontal outwards direction